SamanFekri/QouteOfDay/README.md

-### 📅 Wednesday, 29 May, 2024
+### 📅 Thursday, 30 May, 2024
 ------
 ### Events
 ------
-- Memorial Day (observed): Memorial Day is a federal holiday in the United States for honoring and mourning the military personnel who have died in the performance of their military duties.
-While the exact date of Memorial Day can vary, it is traditionally observed on the last Monday of May.
-If May 29 falls on the last Monday of May, then Memorial Day would be observed on this date.
-The day is commemorated with various events, such as:
+- Memorial Day: This is a federal holiday in the United States to honor and mourn the military personnel who have died in the performance of their military duties.
+- Observance activities often include:

-    - Visiting cemeteries and memor
+  - Visiting cemeteries and memorials
+  - Flying the U.S. flag at half-staff until noon
+  - Participating in parades
+  - Moments of silence or listening to "Taps"
+  - Family gatherings and barbecues as it also unofficially marks the
 ### Positive Qoute
 ------
-"Every sunrise is a new page in the book of life, write a good one 🌅✍️✨"
+"Every sunrise 🌅 brings new hope, embrace the day with a heart full of love ❤️ and positivity ✨.
+Let your spirit soar as high as the possibilities! 🚀"